ltauxe/Python-for-Earth-Science-Students/SIO113_CourseInformation.md

 #### 7.1 Practice Problems

 For lectures 2 through 26, there is an accompanying set of exercise to be completed.
 The intention is that you complete these during each lecture.
-Due to the course scheduling, we will use the following submission schedule:

-- Practice problem from Wed.
-10:30 lecture is due by midnight on Wed. (same day)
-- Practice problem from Wed.
-11:30 lecture is due by midnight on Fri. (same week)
+- Practice problems from Mon, Wed, Fri are due by midnight on Sunday (same week).

-- Practice problem from Fri.
-09:00 lecture is due by midnight on Mon. (following week)
+- Each practice problem needs to be submitted seperately into Canvas.

-#### 7.2 Homework
+#### 7.2 Homework Assignments

-A homework assignment will be distributed at the beginning of each discussion session.
+A homework assignment will be distributed every week at the beginning of each practical session (Friday).

-* Each homework is due by midnight on the following Fri.
+* Each homework assignment is due by midnight on Sunday (following week).